exasol/script-languages/exaudfclient/docs/script_options_design.md

 ![CTPGParserHandler](diagrams/CTPGParserHandler.drawio.png)

-The `ScriptOptionsLinesParserCTPG` class uses the new CTPG basedParser to search for **all** Java specific script options at once.
+The `ScriptOptionsLinesParserCTPG` class uses the new CTPG based Parser to search for **all** Java specific script options at once.
 Then it forwards the found options to class `ConverterV2`, which uses a common implementation for the conversion of the options. `ConverterV2` also implements the functions to convert Jvm otions and JAR options.
 Class `tExtractorV2` connects `ScriptOptionsLinesParserCTPG` to `ConverterV2` and then orchestrates the parsing sequence.

 ##### CTPG based Script Import Algorithm
 `ScriptOptionsLinesParserCTPG` uses an instance of `ScriptImporter` to import foreign scripts.
 Because the new parser collects all script options at once, but backwards compatibility with existing UDF scripts must be ensured, there is an additional level of complexity in the import script algorithm.
 The algorithm is described in the following pseudocode snippet:
 ```
 function import(script_code, options_map)
- import_option = options_map.find("import")
+ import_options = options_map.find("import")
  if found:
     sorted_import_option = sort(import_option) //import options according to their location in the script, increasing order
     collectedScripts = list() //list of (script_code, location, size)